agallardo55/BuybidHQ-Mobile-Fresh/spec.md

 ---

-This specification serves as the single source of truth for BuyBidHQ development, bridging business requirements with technical implementation.
+This specification serves as the single source of truth for BuybidHQ development, bridging business requirements with technical implementation.
 It should be referenced for all feature development, updated as requirements evolve, and used as the foundation for acceptance criteria and quality gates.